 Unfortunately, pleasant customers aren’t always the norm.
-Customers believe they should always get what they want, and that’s true when it comes to customer service.
+Customers believe they should always get what they want, and that should be true when it comes to customer service.

-67% of customer churn is preventable if firms resolve issues the first time they occur.
+67% of customer churn is preventable if you resolve issues the first time they occur.

 It’s important to deal with customer issues and complaints right away even when the customer is not pleasant.
-This will prevent future issues and allow you to improve.
-Knowing how to deal with rude customers is a very important skill for your company as a whole to have.
+Knowing how to deal with rude customers is a very important skill for your company to understand.

 It’s bound to happen.
 Customers will be rude, and how you deal with them is important to your reputation as a company.